sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/troubleshoot.md

 etcdctl alarm disarm
 {{< /code >}}

 ### Restore a cluster with an oversized database

-The etcd default maximum database size is 2 GB.
+The default Sensu backend configuration sets the maximum etcd database size to 4 GB.
-If you suspect your etcd database exceeds the maximum size, run this command to confirm cluster size:
+If you suspect your etcd database exceeds 4 GB, run this command to confirm cluster size:

 {{< code shell >}}
 etcdctl endpoint status